April 30, Reading 1 – Numbers 10:11-11:3

 “I wisdom, dwell with prudence, and I find knowledge and discretion.”

-We are humanity can reflect God’s creative majesty.
+We can reflect God’s creative majesty.

 Wisdom is deeper and bigger than knowing what works in creation and following those rules.